-ResearchI am a data scientist working in scientific modeling and data visualization.
+ResearchI am a computer scientist working in scientific modeling and data visualization.
 My work draws on and extends ideas from computer graphics and visualization, medical imaging, differential geometry, and applied mathematics.
 Collaborative work with colleagues across different departments leads to richer computer science research and provides a mechanism for evaluating the usefulness and robustness of results.

 I am the founder and director of the Pitt Interdisciplinary Visualization Research Lab.
 The lab's research pages are the best place to learn more about my work, my group, our projects, results, publications, and sponsors.
 My research has brought (or directly helped bring) more than $2.6M to Pitt.
 Two of these grants are large, Big Data, multi-disciplinary NSF awards.

 TeachingI have received six Teaching Awards in five years of teaching (one at the Provost level; two for student evaluations in the top 4% in the School of Arts and Sciences; and three more for highest student evaluations in the department at specific undergraduate and graduate levels); although, or perhaps because, I often choose to experiment with my teaching and learn from the results :-).
 My teaching portfolio showcases some of the work produced by my awesome students.

 Service and OutreachPlease see my CV for a complete list of professional service and outreach activities.
 You may know me from my BioVis Program co-chairing, multiple IEEE program committees, organizing committees, or reviewing service.
 Or you may know me as the founder and faculty coordinator of the Pitt Women in Computer Science organization (which aims to compensate for the 7% (!) female undergraduate enrollment in the department), as a collaborator of the Pitt CS K-12 outreach Technology Leadership Initiative (Tonya Groover Edmonds' diversity outreach initiative at Pitt CS), or as the creator and organizer of the IEEE VisWeek 2011 Compass activities; for which I've been called (on the webs)"indefatigable".